-Corrected GST Amount has the meaning given in clause 20.6(a).
+Corrected GST Amount has the meaning given in clause 18.6(a).

-Cost Change Principles means:
+Cost Change Principles means the following principles to be applied in determining an adjustment to the Annual Payment Cap, Annual Revenue Ceiling and Annual Revenue Floor:

+the cost or benefit passed through to the Commonwealth will not include the Cost Change Threshold amount;

+any adjustment to the Annual Payment Cap, Annual Revenue Ceiling and Annual Revenue Floor will commence at the start of the next Financial Year;

+the adjusted Annual Payment Cap, Annual Revenue Ceiling and Annual Revenue Floor may vary throughout the remaining Term, provided that any such variation(s) occurs at the start of the next Financial Year;

+the adjustment will reflect the impact of the Change in Law on the Operator had the Operator used reasonable endeavours to mitigate additional costs and maximise reductions in costs in accordance with clause 21.3;

 any increase in the Operator’s costs will be discounted for any related economic benefit to the Operator associated with the relevant Change in Law (including any tax benefits); and

-where the most efficient response to the Change in Law involves the incurring of capital expenditure by the Operator, the cost of that capital expenditure will be annualised and allocated on a proportional basis between the remaining Term and the expected useful economic life of the relevant capital item.
+where the most efficient response to the Change in Law involves the incurring of capital expenditure by the Operator, in determining the Relevant Cost Change which applies to the Change in Law the cost of that capital expenditure will be annualised and allocated on a proportional basis over the longer of the remaining part of the Term and the expected useful economic life of the relevant capital item.

-Cost Change Threshold means $500,000 (Indexed).
+Cost Change Threshold means $2 million (Indexed).